AidenTong/-Sokoban-/README.md

 ## Q&A

-Should you have any questions, please go to [Discussion](https://docs.github.com/en/discussions/quickstart#creating-a-new-discussion) of this repository to ask and view other students' questions and answers.
+Should you have any questions, please go to discussion of this repository to ask and view other students' questions and answers.
 TAs will assist you there.
 **There is a FAQ pinned on the top.**